-But, we all know that the operating system restricts any process from accessing other process’s memory.
+But we all know that the operating system restricts any process from accessing other processes’ memory.
 So, the cooperating processes must agree to overcome this restriction and share the memory of other processes.

-Now, it’s up to the cooperating processes that which form of data and the memory location they will be using for sharing the information, the operating system has nothing to do with this.
+Now, it’s up to the cooperating processes which form of data and the memory location they will be using for sharing the information.
+The operating system has nothing to do with this.

-It is the responsibility of cooperating processes to assure that they are not writing at the same memory location simultaneously.
-You can understand this better with the producer-consumer problem where a producer has to produce the information that will be consumed by the consumer.
+It is the responsibility of cooperating processes to ensure that they are not writing at the same memory location simultaneously.
+You can understand this better with the producer-consumer problem, where a producer has to produce the information that will be consumed by the consumer.

-The accurate example of processes performing interprocess communication would be a compiler generates the assembly code that would be used by the assembler which in turn generates object module that would be used by the loader.
+An accurate example of processes performing interprocess communication would be a compiler.
+A compiler generates the assembly code that would be used by the assembler, which in turn generates an object module that would be used by the loader.

-The processes sharing information must work concurrently like a producer will keep on producing and the consumer will keep on consuming they have to ensure that consumer must never consume a process that is yet to be produced.
+The processes of sharing information must work concurrently, like a producer will keep on producing, and the consumer will keep on consuming.
+They have to ensure that the consumer must never consume a process that is yet to be produced.

-The solution to this would be a buffer that will be residing in the memory of the process creating a shared memory segment.
-Both the producer process as well as consumer process must be properly synchronized to prevent the consumer process from consuming the information that is yet to be generated.
+The solution to this would be a buffer.
+The buffer will reside in the memory of the process, creating a shared memory segment.
+There must be proper synchronization of both the producer process and consumer process to prevent the consumer process from consuming the information that is yet to be generated.

 Well, there can be constraints on the size of the buffer.
-Like buffer could be unbounded buffer where a consumer process may have to wait if the buffer is empty but the producer process may keep on producing.
+Like buffer could be an unbounded buffer where a consumer process may have to wait if the buffer is empty, but the producer process may keep on producing.

 Message Passing System

-Opposite to shared memory system, the message passing system requires the operating system to provide the means of sharing and accessing the shared information between the cooperating processes.
+Opposite to the shared memory systems, the message-passing system requires the operating system to provide the means of sharing and accessing the shared information between the cooperating processes.

-The message passing system can be used when the communicating processes are running two different systems connected with the network.
-The example for this could be, chat going on between two systems connected with the worldwide web.
+The message-passing system can be used when the communicating processes are running two different systems connected with the network.
+An example of this could be a chat going on between two systems connected with the world wide web.

-Now a message could be a fixed size message or a variable size message.
-System implementation for the fixed-size message is easy but its programming is difficult as there is a constraint on the size of the message.
-For the variable size message, the system implementation is difficult but the programming is easy.
+Now a message could be a fixed-size message or a variable-size message.
+System implementation for the fixed-size message is easy.
+But, its programming is difficult as there is a constraint on the size of the message.
+The system implementation is difficult for the variable size message, but the programming is easy.

 The message passing could be direct or indirect.
-The former communication i.e. the direct communication in which the communicating processes must specifically identify each other and a direct link is established between the communicating process.
-In later communication i.e. the indirect communication, is one where the message is sent and received via mailboxes or ports.
+The former communication, i.e. direct communication, in which the communicating processes must specifically identify each other, and a direct link is established between the communicating process.
+Later communication, i.e. indirect communication, is one where the message is sent and received via mailboxes or ports.

 The message passing can be synchronous as well as asynchronous.
-Synchronous message passing is one where the sending process stops sending another message until the first message sent is received by the receiver.
-Asynchronous message passing is one where the sending process sends the message but do not wait for the receiver to receive the message and it resumes its work after sending the message.
+Synchronous message passing is when the sending process stops sending another message until the first message sent is received by the receiver.
+Asynchronous message passing is when the sending process sends the message but does not wait for the receiver to receive the message.
+Further, it resumes its work after sending the message.